JurMax/livecc/README.md

 - Add a --keep-alive option, which rebuilds the given target each time there is a change.
 -- Rebuild dependencies: reanalyse dependencies for all changes files, and rebuild the map where applicable
-- Check if clang or livecc changed and recompile if so.
 - Fix module support: actually build the two thingies.
 - During live reload: build the normal object file on an extra thread, to allow quicker restart.
 - Add a good help screen, with examples.